Rareresource.com

 Abelisaurus (Abelisaurus comahuensis), meaning "Abel's lizard", was a type of dinosaur.
 It was discovered by Othenio Abel, the director of the Argentinian Museum of Natural Science, and named by J.F.
 Bonaparte and F.E.
 Novas in 1985.

-Abelisaurus has been establish in Rio Negro in Argentina, and is supposed to have lived around 75 to 70 million years ago, during the late Cretaceous period.
+Abelisaurus Dinosaur has been establish in Rio Negro in Argentina, and is supposed to have lived around 75 to 70 million years ago, during the late Cretaceous period.
 It is known from a single incomplete, 33-inch (85 cm) long skull.
 It had strangely heavy teeth, and thus was possibly in part a scavenger.